 Egyptians follow the tradition of the "fanoos," a Ramadan lantern that is often the centerpiece at an iftar table or seen hanging in shop windows and from balconies.

 Increasingly common are Ramadan tents in five-star hotels that offer lavish and pricey meals throughout the evening.
 While Ramadan is a boon for retailers in the Middle East and South Asia, critics say the holy month is increasingly becoming commercialized.

 Scholars have also been disturbed by the proliferation of evening television shows during Ramadan.
 In the Arab world, monthlong soap operas rake in millions of dollars in advertising.

 HOW DO MUSLIMS MARK THE END OF RAMADAN?

-After these intense nights of prayer, the end of Ramadan is met with a three-day holiday called Eid al-Fitr.
+After these intense nights of prayer, the end of Ramadan is met with a holiday called Eid al-Fitr.
 Children often receive new clothes, gifts and cash.